Alberto José González: Bit Managers

 Citing mismanagement and financial issues, the New Frontier team, including González, left and founded their own game development company Bit Managers in 1992.
 González composed the music for all of Bit Managers titles with the exception of two, being BANG!, released in the arcades, and Radikal Bikers, a Sony PlayStation port of the arcade game with the same name.
 His first soundtrack for Bit Managers was Pop Up, released on the Game Boy in 1992.

 Bit Managers became a popular developer and was one of Infogrames most frequently contracted partners, developing games based on popular European franchises such as The Adventures of Tintin, Astérix, Spirou, The Smurfs, as well as games based on Disney and Warner Bros.'
 Looney Tunes.
 González left behind his post as a graphic designer after the development of Astérix on the NES and Game Boy and began to fully focus on music composition and audio driver programming during his time at the company.
 In total, González composed music for over 40 titles across 10 different video game platforms, including Game Boy, NES, Sega Master System, Sega Game Gear, SNES, PlayStation, Game Boy Color and Game Boy Advance.

 Abylight

 In 2003, González left Bit Managers to found another game development company, Abylight.
 Eager to expand on his experiences within the game industry, González decided to take on a producer and designer role for the company, rather than music composition.
 The company focuses primarily on downloadable content for mobile phones and download services such as DSiWare and the Music On series.
-In 2011, Abylight released AfterZoom, a popular DSiWare game in which the player uses the camera to zoom in on real-life objects and "discover" organisms to be explored or captured.
+In 2011, Abylight released AfterZoom, a DSiWare game in which the player uses the camera to zoom in on real-life objects and "discover" organisms to be explored or captured.
 AfterZoom won the award for Best European Educational Serious Game at the Fun & Serious Game Festival.